 The number of simultaneous transmissions with node $\nodeIndexF$ on the shared channel in frame $\variableX$ is denoted as the \textit{frame state} $\frameState{\variableX}$ and defined as

 In this system model, we consider nodes that rely on half-duplex for sending and receiving.
 This means that a node cannot send and receive at the same time.
 Further, all nodes are in communication range of each other and, as a consequence, there are no hidden nodes in the system.
+We discuss the implications of this assumption in Section~\ref{subsec:full_connectivity}.
 Considering a collision channel model, we interpret \begin{itemize} \item $\frameState{\variableX} =1$ as a \emph{singleton}, i.e., the transmission of node $\nodeIndexF$ was not simultaneous with any other transmission.
 In this case, we assume successful decoding at every node in the network. \item $\frameState{\variableX} \geq 2$ as a \emph{collision}, i.e., the transmission of node $\nodeIndexF$ was simultaneous with at least one other transmission.
 In this case, we assume that neither transmission can be decoded correctly. \end{itemize}